LabCIF-Tutorials/AndroidStudioEmulator-GUIconfig/README.md

 > **_NOTE TO WINDOWS USERS_**
 >
 > - The emulator installed with Android Studio requires the Intel [Hardware Accelerated Execution Manager (HAXM)](https://github.com/intel/haxm) drivers.
 However, HAXM is **not** compatible with the "Windows Hypervisor Platform";
 > - The "Windows Subsystem for Linux (WSL)" requires the "Windows Hypervisor Platform (WHP)" to work.
-Therefore, it is **not** possible to have both WSL and Android emulator running at the same time;
+Therefore, it is **not** possible to have both the WSL and the Android Studio Emulator running at the same time;
-> - If you want/need to have both Android emulator and WSL you can try Visual Studio instead of Android Studio.
+> - If you want/need to have an Android emulator and WSL at the same time you can try Visual Studio instead of Android Studio.
 [Visual Studio](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?pivots=windows) provides an IDE with support for running Android emulator with Hyper-V (we didn't test this solution).

 > **_NOTE TO LINUX USERS_**